alexchao/alexchao.github.io/content/posts/the-class-as-service-object.md

 We can use the name of the class to denote its function and responsibility.

-We're used to seeing class names that take the [agent noun](https://en.wikipedia.org/wiki/Agent_noun) form, like `UserCreator` in this case, but in practice, I've seen classes named in a way that simply states what they do, using a verb phrase or predicate.
+We're used to seeing class names that take the [agent noun](https://en.wikipedia.org/wiki/Agent_noun) form, like `*Builder` or `*Sender`, but in practice, I've seen classes named in a way that simply states what they do, using a verb phrase or predicate.
 This obviously deviates from the usual OOP naming conventions, but I don't think that matters too much; we just want to know what the thing does.

 "But... functions also have a name..." one might say.
 More on this a bit later.